How Do Semiconductors Work?

 Conductors

 A p-n junction is the most basic kind of semiconductor device.
-N-type and P-type semiconductors are joined to create a p-n junction diode.
-One side is more negative and the other is more positive, creating imbalance across the device.
+N-type and p-type semiconductors are joined to create a p-n junction diode.
+One side is more negative and the other is more positive, creating a charge imbalance across the device.
 The mid-point where the semiconductors meet is the junction.
-Electrons can move across the junction to the positive side of the diode.
-This creates a neutrally charged area at the junction called the depletion zone.
+Electrons can move across the junction to the positive side of the diode leaving behind a positively charged donor ion.
+Holes from the p-type semiconductor do the opposite, leaving behind a negative acceptor ion.
+This process continues back and forth until the number of electrons which have crossed the junction have a large enough electrical charge to repel or prevent any more charge carriers from crossing over the junction.
+This creates a neutrally charged area at the junction called the depletion layer as the donor atoms repel the holes and the acceptor atoms repel the electrons.

 The size of the depletion zone affects how easy or difficult it is for electrons to move through the semiconductor.
 When a voltage is applied, the depletion region will decrease enabling electrons to flow in a single direction.
 If the potential difference is reversed, the depletion zone becomes wider, making it more difficult for electrons to cross the junction.
 This is known as reverse bias.
 It acts as a one-way switch, which is useful in devices such as transistors.